Empowering Journalists to Report Responsibly on Sexual Assault

 “Reporting on sexual violence requires special ethical sensitivity, interviewing skills, and knowledge about victims, perpetrators, law and psychology.
 Flawed reporting can inflict further harm to victims, both individually and collectively.
 It shames and discourages reporting.”

-We invite journalists to use the resources on this page and contact us with any questions.
+We invite journalists to use the media resources on this page and contact us with any questions.

 KASAP tries to respond to all media requests in a timely manner.
 This may include direct comments, resources, background information, guidance, and more.